Posted on Apr 04, 2019 in Private Client by Chris Gardiner

 You can only qualify for the relief if your property is passing to “direct descendants” on death.
 Direct descendants are set out in the legislation as children, grandchildren, step-children, adopted children or fostered children.
 Your property must be passing to one of these groups on death, or on second death if you are a married couple.
 Nieces and nephews do not qualify.

 1. The most notable is that the relief is only available on estates under £2 million.
 Once an estate is over this amount, the relief tapers by £1 for every £2 and this means by 2020, if your estate is worth over £2,350,000, it will not qualify for any relief (and there will be no transferable nil rate band relief to pass to a surviving spouse/civil partner).

 2. The level of allowance available to you is directly linked to the value of your property.
 If your property is only worth £100,000 on death, the relief will be capped at £100,000.
 Any house worth over £350,000 after 2020, will still only get £350,000 of allowance.

-3. Property that passes into a Discretionary Trust on death for the benefit of direct descendants will not qualify.
+3. Property that passes into a Discretionary Trust on death for the potential benefit of direct descendants will not qualify.
 This is because the property has to be becoming part of the direct descendant’s estate.
 However, this does mean that property which is being held in Liferent Trusts for the ultimate benefit of direct descendants will still qualify for the relief.

-As long as this was done after 8 July 2015 then the answer is no. If you downsize your property the relief will still be available on the value of your previous property as long as the new property and/or the remaining funds are passing to direct descendants.
-Good record keeping is essential in these circumstances and it may be sensible to ring fence the capital which was not reinvested in the new property so that it is easily identifiable to HMRC on your death.
+As long as this was done after 8 July 2015 then the answer is no. If you downsize your property, the relief will still be available on the value of your previous property as long as the new property and/or the remaining funds are passing to direct descendants.
+Good record keeping is essential in these circumstances and it is sensible to ring fence the capital which was not reinvested in the new property so that it is easily identifiable to HMRC on your death.

 Can I use the RNRB on more than one property?